Menu Close

 • Heritage Safari Lodge – Budget

-How Many Days Do You Recommended For Murchison Falls Safari?
+1. How Many Days Do You Need Murchison Falls Park?

 The most usual duration for a stand-alone Murchison Falls National Park safari tours is 3 days, but 2-day and 4-day safari itineraries are also offered by many Uganda tour operators.
 Given that the drive there and back requires at least 6 hours, a 2-day safari will be very rushed and is not recommended unless you absolutely cannot extend the trip any longer.
 A 3-day safari Murchison Falls National Park safari will be more relaxed as it effectively doubles the time you spend in the park.
 In our view, 4 days is even better, especially if you want to track chimpanzees in Budongo Forest and visit Ziwa Rhino Sanctuary along the way.